DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Introduction

-In this work we have studied the optical and electronic properties of three polycyclic aromatic hydrocarbons (PAHs), namely, dibenzo{[}bc,ef{]}coronene which is also known as 1.14-benzobisanthene (C\textsubscript{30}H\textsubscript{14}), dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene (C\textsubscript{36}H\textsubscript{16}) and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene (C\textsubscript{36}H\textsubscript{16}), schematics of which are shown in Fig. \ref{fig:Schematic-diagrams-of-pahs}.
-For the purpose we have used both the first-principles density-functional theory (DFT) based approach as well as the effective $\pi$-electron methodology based on Pariser-Parr-Pople (PPP) Hamiltonian \citep{pople1953electron,pariser1953semi}.
+In this work we have studied the optical and electronic properties of three polycyclic aromatic hydrocarbons (PAHs), namely, dibenzo{[}bc,ef{]}coronene which is also known as 1.14-benzobisanthene (C\textsubscript{30}H\textsubscript{14}), dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene (C\textsubscript{36}H\textsubscript{16}) and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene (C\textsubscript{36}H\textsubscript{16}).
+For the purpose we have used both the first-principles density-functional theory (DFT) based approach as well as the effective $\pi$-electron methodology based on Pariser-Parr-Pople (PPP) Hamiltonian \cite{pople1953electron,pariser1953semi}.
 Among the three different PAHs, the last two molecules with 11 aromatic rings have the same chemical formula C\textsubscript{36}H\textsubscript{16} as they are isomers of each other, but their optical absorption spectra are quite different because of different point-group symmetries.
-We find very good agreement between our calculated absorption spectra and the experimental ones reported by Clar and Schmidt\citep{clar1977correlations}, Fetzer \citep{fetzer2000large}, and Bryson \emph{et al}. \citep{BRYSON20111980}.
+By comparing we find very good agreement between our calculated absorption spectra and the experimental ones.
+We have compared our results for 1.14-benzobisanthene (C\textsubscript{30}H\textsubscript{14}) with the reported data of the important peaks in the experimental absorption spectrum measured by Clar and Schmidt\cite{clar1977correlations}.
+For the other two isomeric GQDs (C\textsubscript{36}H\textsubscript{16}), we have compared the theoretically computed absorption spectra with the measured ones reported by Fetzer \cite{fetzer2000large}, and Bryson \emph{et al}. \cite{BRYSON20111980}.

-The remainder of the paper is organized as follow.
-In the next section we describe our computational methodology, while in sec. \ref{sec:Results-and-Discussion} we present and discuss our results.
-Finally, we summarize our conclusions in sec. \ref{sec:Conclusions}
+The remainder of the article is organized as follows.
+In section \ref{sec:Computational-Details} we describe our computational methodology, while in the section \ref{sec:Results-and-Discussion} we present and discuss our results.
+Finally, in section \ref{sec:Conclusions} we summarize our conclusions.